mariusz-schimke/GiGraph/README.md

-Here's what you get on the console and in the file:
+Here's what you get on the console, and in the file:

 ```dot
 digraph